 The magical sound of duduk was the reason that Armenian music became popular internationally.
 This musical instrument is a hollow pipe which has eight finger holes on the upper part and one thumb hole on the bottom.

-The date of invention of duduk is uncertain as in different sources it varies.
+The date of the invention of duduk is uncertain as in different sources it varies.
 In one source it is mentioned that the invention date of the instrument was 8th century BC, another source states that it is 1st century BC.
 In any case, duduk is a national treasure which helped to represent the story of many generations.